 We have not authorized anyone to provide you with different information.
-You should read both the base prospectus and this prospectus supplement to understand the notes.
+We sometimes refer to the accompanying base prospectus attached as Appendix I to this prospectus supplement as the accompanying base prospectus.
+You should read both this prospectus supplement and the accompanying base prospectus to understand the notes.

-For your convenience, we include cross-references in this prospectus supplement and in the base prospectus to captions in these materials where you can find related information.
-The Tables of Contents on pages 2 and 3 of this prospectus supplement and on pages 3-5 of the base prospectus provide the pages on which you can find these captions.
+For your convenience, we include cross-references in this prospectus supplement and in the accompanying base prospectus to captions in these materials where you can find related information.
+The Table of Contents on page i of this prospectus supplement and on pages 3 and 4 of the accompanying base prospectus provide the pages on which you can find these captions.